Pain, Spine, & Rehab Associates

 Physical Medicine & Rehabilitation & Pain Medicine Specialists located in Gaithersburg, MD

 Acupuncture is the gentle insertion of very fine needles into specific points on the body.
 This process stimulates movement of energy within the body, allowing natural healing to take place.
 These points are selected based on years of training acupuncturists receive based onover 3,000 years of experience in China.
-The team at Pain, Spine & Rehab Associates in Gaithersburg and Olney, Maryland believes that a combination of both Eastern and Western medicine creates an ideal environment of health and healing.
+The team at Pain, Spine & Rehab Associates in Gaithersburg, Maryland believes that a combination of both Eastern and Western medicine creates an ideal environment of health and healing.

 Chinese medicine uses tiny needles to help nurture the body back to health by helping resolve energy imbalances.

 Only sterile, disposable needles are used so there is no risk of infection.
 The needles are used once, then immediately disposed of in a sharps container.